Tool Installation & Management

 View Installed Tools

-The Tools panel shows all installed tools:
+The Installed Tools panel shows all installed tools:

 • Tool name and icon